 - The Law of the Sea Convention and associated instruments governing the high seas, including the Fish Stocks Agreement

 - Divisions of jurisdiction within the Law of the Sea, including key notions of the territorial sea, exclusive economic zones (EEZ), areas beyond national jurisdiction (high seas) and the sea-bed area

-- Voluntary instruments of the Food and Agriculture Organisation, including the Compliance Agreement, the Code of Conduct for Responsible Fisheries and the Port State Measures Agreement, as well as emerging views on the ecosystem approach and marine protected areas
+- Binding and voluntary instruments of the Food and Agriculture Organisation, including the Compliance Agreement, the Code of Conduct for Responsible Fisheries and the Port State Measures Agreement, as well as emerging views on the ecosystem approach and marine protected areas

 - The International Convention for the Regulation of Whaling

 - World Trade Organization (WTO) rules relating to subsidies, labelling and trade restrictions on illegal, unreported and unregulated (IUU) fishing

 - The Convention on the International Trade in Endangered Species (CITES) and other multilateral environmental agreements (MEAs)